gx9702/UA-TypeRepository/Core/Part3/DataTypes/SByte/readme.md

 <!-- datatype -->
 ## SByte
+Describes a value that is an integer between -128 and 127.
 <!-- end of description -->
 The fields of the SByte DataType are defined in the following table: